 Celebration and grieving were necessary, but both were put aside near the end of the celebration as the Order members put their heads together and planned the rebuilding of the Wizarding and Muggle worlds.
 A new Minister must be appointed; but who?
 Who would the broken magical population accept?

-The people of Britain ended up speaking for themselves.
-They first offered the Minister position to Flamel, but he said no, stating his intentions to move back to France and have a long and peaceful retirement.
-Next, Sirius Black was picked, but he denied it.
+The witches and wizards of Britain ended up speaking for themselves.
+They first offered the Minister position to Flamel, but he said no, stating his intentions to move back to France and enjoy a long and peaceful retirement.
+Next, Sirius Black was picked, but he scoffed at the offer, claiming that Britain would fall into chaos if ruled by a Marauder, to everyone's puzzlement.
 Regulus turned it down as well, and they moved on to McGonagall, who flatly refused, stating that her place was at Hogwarts.
-The next in line was Arthur Weasley, but he didn't want to be Minister either.
+The next in line was Arthur Weasley, who was reluctant and finally said it wasn't his place.
 Thus the job fell to Percy Weasley, who, after much debate, accepted.
 Under the guidance of the elder and wiser Wizards, he restored the Ministry to its former glory, repaired Muggle London, and set up standards and laws to help prevent corruptness and Pureblood partiality from ever infiltrating the Ministry again.

 The first law to be lifted was the ban on Muggleborns from living in Britain.
 Hundreds came out of hiding, finally declaring their true status.
 Immigration peaked, and the attendance at Hogwarts swelled as parents pulled their children out of the institutions abroad and returned them to their rightful school.